byui-cse/cse450-course/source/course/syllabus.md

 ## Course Structure

 This course is divided into seven *modules*.
-Each module will last approximately two weeks (six class periods).
+Each module will last approximately two weeks (six class periods for campus students).
+Most of these modules, modules one through six, will be completed as teams.

 !!! warning "Subject to Change"

 	Keep in mind that your instructor may deviate somewhat from the following guide, and they have final say on assignment requirements, delivery methods, and due dates.
-So be sure to pay attention to both in-class and Canvas announcements.
+So be sure to pay attention to both in-class, MS Teams, and Canvas announcements.

 !!!note "Time Expectations"
 	University guidelines suggest that students spend an average of three hours per week per credit hour.

-	While there will be some time provided in class for team assignments, as this is a three credit course, the expectation is that students will spend an average of six hours per week on assignments outside of class, including the time spent on preparation readings.
+	While there will be some time provided in class for team assignments for campus students, as this is a three credit course, the expectation is that students will spend an average of six hours per week on assignments outside of class, including the time spent on preparation readings.

 Each module is worth a percentage of your final grade: